saucelabs/sauce-school/codelabs/Module3_APITesting.md

 After the first set of verifications in the first **GET** request, add in the component that makes this integration test, that is using an API to be data-driven, the **For Each** component.

 You’ll notice that it is referencing the variable that we stored the entire response, then the array, and finally the object we want to use.
-Edit the **for each in** statement so that it says **productsPayload.content.products.pick(2).**
+Edit the **for each** loop statement so that it says **productsPayload.content.products.pick(2).**

 <img src="assets/API3.03C.png" alt="Generate a Test" width="550"/>

-The **.pick(2)** you added at the end is entirely optional, and what it does is randomly select `X `number of items from the list we are iterating through.
+The **.pick(2)** you added at the end is entirely optional, and what it does is randomly select a set (in this case, `2`) number of items from the list we are iterating through.
 This is useful if the dataset is  large.
 Ours is small so we would remove that and allow every product ID to be tested.
 We will leave it for training purposes.

 Next you want to add a **Set** component, creating a new variable called **id**.